drivo/Canvas3dSphere/README.md

 ## Usage

-Open HTML file with a compatible browser like Firefox 4, Chrome or Safari.
+Open sphere.html with a compatible browser like Firefox 4, Chrome or Safari.

 ## Detailed information